 Qualifications for Admission to the Bar

-At some time during the law school admissions process, you are likely to be asked questions about your conduct in the past - academic discipline, college residence hall violations, criminal charges, even what may seem like minor traffic violations.
-These questions are the first step in assessing your character and fitness for the legal profession, and how you respond to them can have important implications not just for your admission to law school, but for your admission to the practice of law.
+During the law school admissions process, you will be required to respond to questions about past instances of your conduct -- academic discipline, college residence hall violations, criminal charges, even minor traffic violations.
+These questions, and your responses, are the first step in assessing your character and fitness for the legal profession, and how you respond can have important implications not just for your admission to law school, but for your admission to the practice of law.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
-Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
+Applicants are encouraged to determine the requirements for jurisdictions in which they intend to seek admission by contacting those jurisdictions.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.
 South Carolina Judicial Department Rule 402 governs admission to practice in South Carolina.
-You can find detailed information about requirements in other states in the Comprehensive Guide to Bar Admission Requirements, published by the National Conference of Bar Examiners, or you can contact the board of bar examiners in the jurisdiction where you plan to seek admission to practice.
+You can find detailed information about requirements in other states in the Comprehensive Guide to Bar Admission Requirements, published by the National Conference of Bar Examiners, or you can contact the office of bar admissions in the jurisdiction where you plan to seek admission to practice.

-While the character and fitness inquiry will vary from state to state, most Boards
+While the character and fitness inquiry will vary from state to state, most offices of bar admissions will consider the following things:

 Law schools require applicants for admission to be completely honest in responding to questions on the application concerning past conduct.
-The questions on South Carolina's application for admission ask:
+The questions on South Carolina's application for admission are:

 - Have you ever been placed on probation, disciplined, suspended, or expelled by any college or university for academic reasons or for violation of a conduct or honor code?